 In a span of 120 months, you will end up paying INR 32,04,919.
 Out of this, INR 12, 04,919 will be paid towards the interest.

 A home loan is a long-term commitment.
 Hence, you need to know the exact monthly amount that you would require to keep aside.
+Home loan calculator is beneficial for calculating a manageable EMI for you.
 Once you are sure you can meet the EMI payments regularly, you will be able to enter into an agreement with the bank.
 You can also negotiate the rate of interest or the tenure of the loan if you want an EMI that is manageable for you.

 The eligibility of home loan takes into consideration your citizenship, your work experience and your age.
 You can apply for a home loan from INR 10 lakh to 3.5 crore.
 Check out the complete home loan eligibility criteria for further details.